-UPS to halt pickups for heavy items ahead of union vote
+UPS to halt pickups for heavy items before vote on contract offer

-LOS ANGELES (Reuters) - United Parcel Service Inc (UPS.N) has warned customers that it will stop picking up shipments of heavy items starting next Wednesday to avoid any potential freight disruptions ahead of a union vote on Nov.
+LOS ANGELES (Reuters) - United Parcel Service Inc (UPS.N) has warned customers it will stop picking up shipments of heavy items next Wednesday to avoid potential freight disruptions before union voting on a tentative contract ends on Nov.
 11, the company said on Thursday.

+“Because we do not have a guarantee against a work stoppage, we cannot afford to put our customers’ volume at risk of being stranded in our system,” UPS said in a statement.

-The standoff, which involves large shipments of goods bound for stores and other destinations, will not affect small-package deliveries during the upcoming holiday season, UPS said.
+The halt in pickups for large shipments of goods bound for stores and other destinations will not affect small-package deliveries during the upcoming holiday season, UPS said.

 UPS wrapped up contract discussions with the Teamsters National Freight Industry Negotiating Committee on Oct.
 25. The union has already authorized a strike if members vote “no” on the final contract offer from UPS.